Jeremy Bojczuk

 Interests and Hobbies

 Jeremy Bojczuk has had interests and hobbies.
-Like most people’s interests and hobbies, they aren’t of much interest to anyone else.
+Like most people’s interests and hobbies, they aren’t of much interest to anyone else, or even to him.

 Personal Details

-Nevertheless, the following personal details have been made available, although readers are warned that more than one of them is untrue:
+Nevertheless, the following personal details have been made available, although readers are warned that at least one of them is untrue:

 - He has visited the Grand Canyon, or at least has posed in front of a convincing backdrop.

-- Jeremy Bojczuk lives on a farm in Wales with his boyfriend, their three labradors, and their pet dragon.
+- Jeremy Bojczuk lives on a farm in Nova Scotia with his boyfriend and Norman, their pet elephant.

 - For the last few years before his retirement in 1997, Jeremy Bojczuk worked as a lighthouse keeper off the coast of Norway.